-Sergeant Major Robert Taylor appears to be the second documented Sergeant Major (now referred to as Regimental Sergeant Major) of The Queen’s Own Rifles.
-He is listed as such in the nominal roll on December 21, 1864 and more than likely was before that date as well.
+Sergeant Major Robert Taylor appears to be the fifth documented Sergeant Major (now referred to as Regimental Sergeant Major) of The Queen’s Own Rifles.
+He is listed as such in the nominal roll on December 21, 1864.
 For whatever reason he was temporarily relegated to Drum Major under Sergeant Major F Smith on the nominal roll when the QOR where called up for active service during the Fenian scare in March 1866.
 He was listed as Sergeant Major on the Pay Lists in May 1866 and again as Sergeant Major shortly after the Battle of Ridgeway on June 7 of 1866 whilst the QOR where still on active service in Stratford Ontario.
 It is not known if he was Sergeant Major during the battle on 2 June 1866 but he is listed as being there.

 There is a photo of number 1 Company QOR (Capt Brown’s) taken on June 7 1866 at Stratford, the soldiers are unnamed but one is unmistakably the Sergeant Major; he is wearing the rank of Sergeant Major and an officer’s crossbelt, carrying a sword, and holding a Sergeant’s cane.
 Since Taylor is the only Sergeant Major listed in the nominal roll that day we can assume that it’s him in the photo.